SaraKhild/Spring-Webclient/README.md

 <br>

 ## Overview
-This project was built for the purpose of reach  WebClient concept
+This project was created with the purpose of simplifying the WebClient concept.

 <br>